Andre601/GitHub-Markdown/docs/github/general.md

         2. This is the second one.
         4. The numbers don't even have to make sense!

+        ---- <!-- We use this to have the below list separated -->
         1. To indend an entry...
             1. ...add 4 spaces before it.
         ```